-27) Miranda is speaking to a group about their company's new "green" initiative, designed to increase environmental responsibility and reduce waste.
-After she finishes her remarks, which of the following would be the best choice to keep the conversation moving forward?
+26) Miranda is speaking to a group about their company's new "green" initiative, designed to increase environmental responsibility and reduce waste.
+After she has finished her remarks, which of the following would be the best thing to say for Miranda to keep the conversation moving forward?